 2420 E Main St, Lancaster, Ohio 43130 (740) 653-5517

 Open in 1948, Skyview Drive-in blends retro with modern.
 Listen to the move through the nostalgic car speakers, or with state-of-the-art FM stereo sound using your car’s stereo.
 Movies are shown with digital HD 1080 Picture quality on a 80′ Screen.
 They offer an extensive concession stand, so plan to grab dinner and snacks.
-Typically open from March-September; will reopen on May 22, 2020 with restrictions in place.
+Typically open from March-September; reopened on May 22, 2020 with restrictions in place.
 Check the website or social media for upcoming releases.
 See more details here.

 Changes for 2021 include:

 - Tickets must be purchased online.
 With limited parking, this will guarantee your admittance into the theater.
 Limited tickets may be available at the gate, based on availability.

 Tickets for Skyview Drive-in

 - Kids 4 – 11, $4 each